 When you are in Ennis - McAllister, you'll notice that it is more blue-collar than most other communities in America.
 44.72% of Ennis - McAllister’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ennis - McAllister is a town of managers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Ennis - McAllister who work in management occupations (17.53%), office and administrative support (9.66%), and healthcare (6.19%).

-As is often the case in a small town, Ennis - McAllister doesn't have a public transportation system that people use for their commute.
+Ennis - McAllister is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Ennis - McAllister is somewhat higher than in the average US city of 21.84%: 27.60% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Ennis - McAllister who are college-educated is somewhat higher than the average US community of 21.84%: 27.60% of adults in Ennis - McAllister have at least a bachelor's degree.

 The per capita income in Ennis - McAllister in 2022 was $33,345, which is middle income relative to Montana and the nation.
 This equates to an annual income of $133,380 for a family of four.
 However, Ennis - McAllister contains both very wealthy and poor people as well.